Skip to main content

 In 2010, a meta-analysis was published in the journal: Personality and Social Psychology Review, which analysed data from 63 studies conducted over 80 years and noticed a slightly statistically significant negative correlation between religiosity and intelligence (Zuckerman et al, 2010).

 This negative correlation simply means, 'more' having a downward connection with 'less,' for example: the more you eat, the less hunger you have.
-This correlation generally showed: the more religious one might be, the less IQ points they scored!
+This correlation generally showed: the more religious one might be, the less IQ points they usually score!
+Does this portray an absence of intelligence or a non-use of critical thinking?
+Research implies that if the religiously leaning suddenly began to doubt, and critically assess instead of readily believing, they would develop an analytical attitude, which would sow seeds of logic and reason.

-Far enough, do we consign the faithful in the dunce's corner now?
+Far enough, but are we consigning the faithful in the dunce's corner now?
 Of course not!
-Authors clarified that religiosity and intelligence is a complex relationship explained by numerous factors, one negative correlation.
-Higher IQ sits with those who’re naturally inclined to critical thinking and analysis.
-Curious minds will question theological challenges in theism and may find little satisfaction when the insufficient explanations — lack of evidence is nothing.
+Authors clarified that religiosity and intelligence is a complex relationship explained by numerous factors, including that one negative correlation!
+Higher IQ sits with those who’re naturally inclined to critical thought and analysis.
+Curious minds will see patterns, doubt figures and question theological challenges in theism.
+They may find little satisfaction given how insufficient explanations equate to nothing.

 A church or cathederal

 The thing is, not all conspiracy theories are off-the-wall codswallop are they?
 Take Russian interference with the 2016 election or Cambridge Analytica, for example.
-The Covid 19 leak is now considered to be a lab leak!
+The Covid 19 leak is now considered to be real!
 In the eighties or nineties a journalist called Gary Webb, was branded a conspiracy nut, but when he uncovered a CIA drug trafficking conspiracy he was vindicated!
+Such accusations are not helpful.

-Going on these studies, you could be forgiven for asking: 'Does this suggest atheists have bigger brains?' it makes sense, bigger brains have always been associated with being smart.
+Going on these studies, you could be forgiven for asking: 'Does this suggest atheists have bigger brains?' it makes sense, since bigger brains have always been associated with being smart.
 Pietschnig et al (2022), found previous studies are fuzzy as to what degree brain size reflects IQ score.
+It must be said, brain size as in cerebral memory development from knowledge acquisition, is not the same as the raw cognitive application of intelligence.

 Meta-analysis of 86 studies with over 26,000 people discovered this connection was nothing to write home about.
-The areas of correlation between brain size and IQ score have reduced over time, not because of our brains changing, but because of uncertainty around the data recorded in previous studies.
+The areas of correlation between brain size and IQ score have reduced over time, not because of our brains changing, but because of uncertainty around the data recorded in previous studies and the ongoing understanding and definitions surrounding intelligence.

 Rest assured, the claims in these studies cited above have all been criticised.
-Critics have argued these studies may have been subject to selection bias.
-On the other hand, the same critics often fail to explore critical thinkers who are in fact religious in much depth.
-The only faith specifically mentioned in the studies was Christianity with some allusion to other Abrahamic religion.
+Critics have argued that these studies may have been subject to selection bias.
+On the other hand, the same critics often fail to explore critical thinkers who are, in fact, also religious.
+Only one faith was mentioned above all others in the studies (Christianity) with some allusion to other Abrahamic religions.
 Sadly, the studies left out eastern religion such as Vedanta, Daoism or Zen for example.
 It fails to represent polytheism, be it modern reconstructed or Hindu.
-All religions hold their own concepts, many lacking a monotheistic deity.
+All religions and cultures hold their unique perspectives and concepts meaning the data is biased in its sampling.

-It is vitally important to recognise that the relationship between one's faith and their intelligence should not be decreed by an IQ test certificate.
-Intelligence quotes do have little to do with a person's choice to take-up a faith.
+It is vitally important to question if the relationship between one's faith and their intelligence is decreed by intelligence.
+Do you think an IQ test certificate can prove an atheist is smarter than you or your fellow religious peers?
+I believe IQ has little to do with a person's attraction to a faith.

 Cartoon of Moses and his commandments